CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Situational macroscopic - identifies large structures in circuit or converts circuit to alternative algebraic representation; use properties of the structures to find simplifications; resynthesise into basic gates
 ..
 Examples describing `PauliSimp`

 All of these so far are generic optimisations that work for any application, but only identify local redundancies since they are limited to working up to individual gate commutations.
 Other techniques instead focus on identifying macroscopic structures in a :py:class`~pytket.Circuit` or convert it entirely into an alternative algebraic representation, and then using the properties of the structures/algebra to find simplifications and resynthesise into basic gates.
-For example, the :py:class:`PauliSimp` pass will represent the entire :py:class`~pytket.Circuit` as a sequence of exponentials of Pauli operators, capturing the effects of non-Clifford gates as rotations in a basis determined by the Clifford gates.
+For example, the :py:class:`~pytket.passes.PauliSimp` pass will represent the entire :py:class`~pytket.Circuit` as a sequence of exponentials of Pauli operators, capturing the effects of non-Clifford gates as rotations in a basis determined by the Clifford gates.
 This abstracts away any redundant information in the Clifford gates entirely, and can be used to merge non-Clifford gates that cannot be brought together from any sequence of commutations, as well as finding efficient Clifford constructions for the basis changes.

 .. jupyter-execute::